LukasGossmann/pfaff-quilt-expression/README.md

 ## Enabling SSH and dumping log files

-To do this a special USB stick needs to be prepared that when automounted triggers the scripts made by PFAFF to start the SSH daemon and copy the log files.
+To do this a special USB stick needs to be prepared that when automounted triggers the scripts made by PFAFF which starts the SSH daemon and copies the log files.
-A ready made zip file containing all the files and directories can be found in this repository (TODO).
-The usb drive should be FAT32 formatted and the zip file extracted onto the root directory of the drive.
-It is possible to change the IP address and ssh password of the sewing machine by editing the files of the usb drive.
-See the next section on what to modify.

-TODO:
-Figure out how to trigger debug mode.
-Debug mode is enabled when the directories /mnt/system/vsm_develop_and_debug or /tmp/vsm_develop_and_debug are present
+The folder `usb_drive` contains all files that are needed.
+Just copy the contents of that folder to a FAT32 formatted usb drive and everything is ready to go.
+The provided files will:
+ - Dump the logs
+ - Enable SSH (IP and password can be changed in `vsm_request_network_support.txt`, user is root)
+ - Restart the application in "Service Lab" mode

+Now the machine can be turned on (with nothing plugged into the usb port).
+Wait for the machine to boot.
+Next connect the network adapter and the usb drive to a usb hub and connect that to the machine.
+After a few seconds drive access indicator light on the usb stick will start to flash.
+Shortly after the SSH daemon will be started and after that the software will restart in Service Lab mode.

 ## How does it work ?